itsananderson/wp-api-cors/README.md

 * Your callback URL must use http or https (no file paths)
 * Your callback URL must be on port 80, 443, or 8080

-If you're testing an ionic app in the browser, you can make it listen on port 8080 with `ionic serve --lab --port 8080`
+If you're testing an Ionic app in the browser, you can make it listen on port 8080 with:

+`ionic serve --lab --port 8080`